cms-opendata-workshop/workshop2021-lesson-dataset-scouting/_episodes/02-where-are-the-datasets.md

 # CERN Open Data Portal

 Our starting point is the landing page for [CERN Open Data Portal](http://opendata.cern.ch/).
-You should definitely take some time to explore it but for now, since we are primarily working with CMS data, you should find the CMS link under **Focus on** and click on it.
+You should definitely take some time to explore it.
+But for now we will select the CMS data.

 > ## CERN Open Data Portal
-> The landing page for the open data portal.
+> The landing page for the [CERN Open Data Portal](http://opendata.cern.ch/).
 > ![](../assets/img/portal_screenshot_landing_page.png)
 {: .callout}

+> ## Make a selection!
+> Find the CMS link under **Focus on** and click on it.
+{: .prereq}

 ## CMS-specific datasets